stuckmindset/WEC-IMSA-Pace-Analyser/README.md

 Overview

-The WEC/IMSA Pace Analyser is a Python Streamlit application designed to analyze lap times and performance data from endurance racing events (WEC, IMSA).
+The WEC/IMSA Pace Analyser is a Python Streamlit application designed to analyse lap times and performance data from endurance racing events (WEC, IMSA).
 It helps you quickly evaluate average lap times, top speeds, and driver performance across selected cars, manufacturers, or individual drivers.

 Features

-- Class Selection: Analyze only a chosen car class.
+- Class Selection: analyse only a chosen car class.
 - Car Selection: Focus on specific cars within the class.
 - Time Filter: Restrict analysis to laps within a specific race time window.
 - Top % Laps: Compute averages using only the fastest portion of laps.